Central African Republic women's national under-18 basketball team

 The Central African Republic women's national under-18 basketball team is a national basketball team of the Central African Republic, administered by the Fédération Centrafricaine de Basketball.
 It represents the country in international women's under-18 basketball competitions.

 FIBA U18 Women's AfroBasket

-So far, the Central African Republic's only participation at the FIBA U18 Women's AfroBasket was in 2004, where they finished in 7th place.
+So far, the Central African Republic made two participations at the FIBA U18 Women's AfroBasket was in 2004, where they finished in 7th place.
+In the 2026 FIBA U18 Women's AfroBasket they qualified under wildcard but finished 12th.